-Scope 3 emissions are all other indirect emissions (not included in scope 2) that occur in the value chain of the reporting company (e.g., for BHP, emissions from our customers' use of the coal we sell in their power stations).
+Scope 3 emissions are all other indirect emissions (not included in scope 2) that occur in the value chain of the reporting company (e.g. for BHP, emissions from our customers burning the energy coal we sell in their power stations, or processing our iron ore to steel).